 The theme and materials for the week are brought together by an international group, and adapted for our use in the UK by Churches Together in Britain and Ireland.

-The theme set for this year is:
+The theme set for this year was:

 “There is one body and one Spirit, just as you were called to